 But the museum said the oil sketch that was stolen in 2001, “The Calydonian Boar Hunt”, is now attributed to one of Rubens’s followers and not the painter’s celebrated brush strokes.

 “The news in the press was received with great enthusiasm by the museum staff and collaborators,” said Marie-Julie Dellaert, spokeswoman of the Fine Arts Museum of Ghent.

 “If this news is confirmed it is hoped that the work can be exhibited in the museum as soon as possible,” Dellaert said, adding that authorities had yet to contact the museum.

 The Greek culture ministry announced Thursday that it had recovered a Rubens painting dated 1618 that was stolen in Belgium in 2001.
-Two Greeks were arrested in connection with the case.
+Two Greeks were arrested for allegedly attempting to sell the artwork.

 While the dropped painting is a genuine Rubens, the museum said the other piece was probably copied by one of the painter’s assistants from the original oil sketch, which is not in a private collection.